New York City Dog Bite Lawyer

 - There was no “beware of dog” sign on the premises where a dog lived

 While it is good to keep certain rules of thumb in mind regarding dog bites and dog owner liability, it is also important to remember that different cities, boroughs, and regions may have varying laws—so some of the examples listed above may not apply in a particular area, while others that are not mentioned could apply in your case.

 Regardless, even in the strictest dog bite law jurisdictions, there are certain situations in which dog owners cannot be held liable for dog bites.

 - A trespasser is bitten by the dog

 - A veterinarian is bitten while treating the dog

 - A person provokes the dog, such as by teasing the dog or hitting it, and is bitten as a result (except in cases involving children)

 After a dog bite or attack in New York City, it is important to act quickly to ensure the best possible chance of recovering compensation in a personal injury case.
-Seek medical attention immediately and then consult a lawyer to review your legal options.
+Seek medical attention immediately and then consult a New York City dog bite lawyer to review your legal options.

 Damages in New York Dog Bite Cases